2025 conference speaker Bios

 Lyle RawlinGs

-Lyle Rawlins "Solar industry leader with over 40 years of experience and more than 25 years in energy policy.
-Founder of Advanced Solar Products and Solstice Manufacturing, and President of the Mid-Atlantic Solar & Storage Industries Association.
+Lyle Rawlings is a solar industry leader with over 40 years of experience and more than 25 years in energy policy.
+He is the President and CEO of Advanced Solar Products, Inc. and President of the Mid-Atlantic Solar & Storage Industries Association.
 A professional engineer recognized for designing innovative systems in solar, energy storage, microgrids, and beyond.
 Serves as a Board Member and owner of the Amicus Solar Cooperative, helping drive collaborative clean energy solutions nationwide.
 Known for combining technical expertise with policy leadership to advance the renewable energy transition and build resilient, sustainable infrastructure across the Mid-Atlantic and beyond."

 Ryan Silva